Potomac Interceptor Information

 DC Water

-The bypass system was completed and activated, diverting most wastewater back into the system and containing some overflow.
+Bypass system completed and activated, diverting most wastewater back into the system and containing some overflow

 Jan 24